renoirb/archivator/packages/url-dirname-normalizer/README.md

 ]

 /**
- * Get a normalized list
+ * Leverage ECMAScript 2015+ Iteration prototocol.
  *
+ * Pass a collection of strings, get a normalized list with iteration.
+ *
- * Should look like this
+ * Each item in collection should look like this;
  *
  * ```json
  * [